crcx/retroforth/literate/Rx.md

 i re......
 ~~~

-Nga also allows for multiple instructions to be packed into a single
+Though Nga allows for multiple instructions to be packed into a
-memory location (called a *cell*).
-Rx doesn't take advantage of this
+single memory location (called a *cell*), Rx only packs a few
+specific combinations.

-yet, with the exception of calls.
-Since calls take a value from the
+Since calls and jumps take a value from the stack, a typical
-stack, a typical call (in Muri assembly) would look like:
+call (in Muri assembly) would look like:

     i lica....
     r bye

-Without packing this takes three cells: one for the lit, one for the
+Without packing this takes three cells: one for the lit, one
-address, and one for the call.
-Packing drops it to two since the
+for the address, and one for the call.
+Packing drops it to two
-lit/call combination can be fit into a single cell.
-We define the
+since the lit/call combination can be fit into a single cell.
-opcode for this here so that the compiler can take advantage of the
-space savings.

-Likewise, I define a packed jump for use with quotations.
-This saves
+Likewise, I use a packed jump for use with quotations.
+These
-several hundred cells (and thus fetch/decode cycles) when loading the
+saves several hundred cells (and thus fetch/decode cycles) when
-standard library.
+loading the standard library.

+The raw values for these are:

+    2049  lica....
+    1793  liju....

+These are hardcoded in a few places later.
+I had previously
+used a lookup, but this proved costly in processing time, so
+hard coding proved better.
+(These places are clearly marked)

 ## Memory

+Memory is a big, flat, linear array.
+The addressing starts at
+zero and counts upwards towards a fixed upper limit (set by the
+VM).

 The basic memory accesses are handled via `fetch` and `store`.

-These
-two functions provide slightly easier access to linear sequences of data.
+The next two functions provide easier access to sequences of
+data by fetching or storing a value and returning the next
+address.

 `fetch-next` takes an address and fetches the stored value.
-It returns
+It
-the next address and the stored value.
+returns the next address and the stored value.

 ~~~
 : fetch-next